-Our tax benefit for the six months ended July 31, 2020 was approximately \$188,000.
-For the six months ended July 31, 2019, we reported tax benefit of approximately \$44,000.
-Our recorded tax benefit in the six-month periods ended July 31, 2020 and 2019, are less than the benefit that would be derived by applying the applicable statutory rate to income before tax from continuing operations in each of these periods, due mainly to the effect of permanent differences between book and taxable income, including impairment expense, and recording valuation allowances against increases in our deferred tax assets.
+For the three months ended October 31, 2020, we reported tax expense of approximately \$109,000, and for the three months ended October 31, 2019 we reported a tax benefit of approximately \$31,000.
+For the nine month periods ended October 31, 2020 and October 31, 2019 we reported a tax benefit of approximately \$79,000 and \$75,000, respectively.
+Our recorded tax expense and benefit in the three and nine-month periods ended October 31, 2020 and 2019, are less than the expense or benefit that would be derived by applying the applicable statutory rate to loss before tax from continuing operations in each of these periods, due mainly to the effect of permanent differences between book and taxable income, including impairment expense, and recording valuation allowances against increases in our deferred tax assets.